This list of essential baking spices is a baker’s arsenal for creating extraordinary dishes that wow anyone who bites into them.

 Cinnamon

 If there’s one spice that’s a must-have, it’s cinnamon.
-It’s versatility and has a delicious warm flavor that is a staple in many sweet and savory recipes.
+It’s so versatile and has a delicious warm flavor that is a staple in many sweet and savory recipes like our favorite, Cinnamon Crescent Rolls that's made with just six ingredients.

 Most commonly, cinnamon is purchased as a pre-ground spice.
 However, you can also buy cinnamon sticks and use them whole or grind them up to add a more intense flavor to your dish.